What was the problem?

 What did we do about it?

-Grenfell United - an organisation made-up of bereaved families and survivors of the fire - led the campaign for changes to how social housing is managed and regulated, and how tenants are treated.
+Grenfell United - an organisation led by bereaved families and survivors of the fire - spearheaded the campaign for changes to how social housing is managed and regulated, as well as how tenants are treated.

-Together, we all campaigned for the act to be stronger and for the safety and wellbeing of tenants to be at its very heart.
+Together, we campaigned for the act to be stronger and for the safety and wellbeing of tenants to be at its heart.

 In addition to this, we supported the parents of toddler Awaab Ishak in their campaign for Awaab’s Law to be included in the legislation.
-They wanted better protection for families from serious hazards in their homes.
-This was after their two-year-old son tragically died in December 2020 as a result of the extensive mould in their social housing flat.
+They wanted better protection for families from serious hazards in their homes after their two-year-old son tragically died in December 2020 from exposure to extensive mould in their social housing flat.

 What have we achieved together?